genaray/Arch/README.md

 world.Destroy(in entity);
 ```
-> Entity creation/deletion should not happen during a Query ! [#17](https://github.com/genaray/Arch/issues/17) will introduce this soon.
+> Entity creation/deletion should not happen during a Query !
+[CommandBuffers](https://github.com/genaray/Arch/wiki/Quickstart) can be used for this ! :)

 ## Component